 Generally, your computer automatically upgrades to the latest version of iTunes.
 And oftentimes, the newer version is difficult for folks to figure out.
 The update may even mix up your TV Series, Movies and Music together, making a complete mess of your library and your views.

-Several users who are dissatisfied with the new iTunes interface or other enhancements, or are experiencing problems with third-party add-ons or other issues may seek to downgrade to iTunes 9.2.1.
+Several of our readers are dissatisfied with the new iTunes interface or other enhancements.
+Some readers experience problems with third-party add-ons or other issues may seek to downgrade iTunes to 9.2.1.
 Here’s the procedure:

-Mac: If you have a Time Machine backup, simply use it to restore your iTunes 9.2.1.
-Otherwise, follow these instructions:
+If you have a Time Machine backup, simply use it to restore your iTunes 9.2.1.
+Alternatively, follow these instructions:

 - The iTunes application in /Applications

-- com.apple.iTunes.plist, which is located in ~/Library/Preferences (this is the library folder inside your user folder)
+- com.apple.iTunes.plist, located in ~/Library/Preferences (this is the library folder inside your user folder)

-- iTunes.pkg, which is located in /Library/Receipts (this is the library folder at the root level of your startup drive)
+- iTunes.pkg, located in /Library/Receipts (this is the library folder at the root level of your startup drive)

 Next, download iTunes 9.2.1 for Mac OS X and run the installer.

 In addition, you may then need to recreate your iTunes library.

 - Go to C:\My Documents\My Music.
 Backup the entire “iTunes” folder to a safe location.